CodyNinja1/TMIBruteforceGUI/README.md

 ---

 # How to use
-⚠️ The Wiki is slowly moving to https://github.com/CodyNinja1/TMIBruteforceGUI/wiki ⚠️

 There's a [TMIBruteforceGUI Discord server!](https://discord.gg/Pr4beaVxhf), if you don't have a GitHub account this is where you can ask questions, give suggestions etc